nix-community/crate2nix/README.md

 Currently, crate2nix is only tested with nixos-unstable (the future 19.03) since it depends on some new features and bug fixes.

-## Regenerating Cargo.nix files for tests

-If you change `crate2nix` such that it will produce a different output, you may need to regenerate some of the Cargo.toml files.
-Not all `Cargo.toml` files can be generated during test time because crate2nix does not work in sandboxes in some cases where cargo needs to write to lock files (I should file bugs for this).

-`regenerate_cargo_nix.sh` should do what you want.
-Additional diffs in packageIds are, unfortunately, expected.

-## Running tests

-`run_tests.sh` will regenerate build files AND run cargo test for you.
-It will call out to nix to build the sample projects -- so a considerable number of dependencies will be fetched and built.
-Consecutive runs are much faster.

 ## Project Overview / Terminology

 If you want to hack on this, it is useful to know that build file generation is broken up into multiple phases: